thedlop/sigma_server_template/README.md

 about using libergo.

 # How to use
+Install dependencies
-Install dependencies - `npm install`
+`npm install`

+Start server on port 3000
-Run Server           - `npm start run:dev`
+`npm start run:dev`

 Add new endpoints to `src/app.js` that interact with libergo.
 Hit this server locally with your main application.